ibm-cloud-docs/account/iam-serviceid.md

 {: #update-serviceid-command}

 NAME (required)
-:   The name of the service, exclusive with UUID.
+:   Name of the service, exclusive with UUID.

 UUID (required)
-:   The UUID of the service, exclusive with NAME.
+:   UUID of the service, exclusive with NAME.

 -n, --name
-:   The new name of the service.
+:   New name of the service.

 d, --description
-:   The new description of the service.
+:   New description of the service.

 -f, --force
 :   Update without confirmation.